anvilproject/anvil-portal/content/data/data-submission.md

 # Submiting Data to AnVIL

-AnVIL aims to host data sets of high value to the biomedical research community, serving basic research as well as clinical research.
-AnVIL is open to hosting additional data sets, including public access and restricted access data.
+<hero small>AnVIL aims to host data sets of high value to the biomedical research community, serving basic research as well as clinical research.
+AnVIL is open to hosting additional data sets, including public access and restricted access data.</hero>

 ##Starting the Data Submission Process